-In this solo episode, Nicole discusses 3 main ways to start implementing the NGSS.
+Are you just getting started with the NGSS?
+Not sure where to start?
+In this episode, Nicole discusses 3 main ways to start teaching the NGSS.
 Nicole discusses getting to the heart of the instructional shifts without worrying about the NGSS jargon.

 - Quit the Chapter by Chapter Approach